Mirshoir/mySql_soccer_management_system/README.md

 The Soccer Management System is a comprehensive solution for managing a soccer league.
 It includes features for managing teams, players, matches, and scores.
-The system uses MySQL as the database backend and Python for connecting and interacting with the database.
+The system uses MySQL as the database and Python for connecting and interacting with the database.

 Features
 Team Management: Add, update, and delete teams.